Studebaker US6 2½-ton 6×6 truck: Legacy

-Some Studebaker US6 trucks that were shipped to the Soviet Union during WWII and decommissioned from service after 1945 had their cabs and plumage taken off and used in the prototypes of the GAZ-51 truck, which eventually underwent mass production in 1946.
-The construction of the Studebaker US6 strongly influenced the construction of the postwar ZIS-151 truck, which then evolved into the ZIL-157 truck which remained in production up until 1994.
+Some Studebaker US6 trucks that were shipped to the Soviet Union during WWII were used by GAZ to study and built their own new post-war model based on it, the GAZ-51 truck, which would use the cab and front end of the Studebaker model, albeit in a slightly modified form.
+This truck would eventually undergo mass production in 1946.
+The construction of the Studebaker US6 also strongly influenced the construction of the postwar ZIS-151 truck, which then evolved into the ZIL-157 truck and remained in production up until 1994.

 The Studebaker US6 truck became a legendary vehicle with its Soviet operators at the time and was called the "King of Roads" by soldiers due to their reliability and dependability, and is still popular in Russian vehicle-collector circles and clubs.
 In the United States, these trucks are seen as the symbol for the Lend-Lease program to the USSR.
-It is estimated that an unrestored US6 truck would cost around $11,000, while a restored one would cost around $24,000.
-The most sought-after US6 trucks are the ones that were produced by REO Motors (U9 version), since only slightly over 20,000 units were built by them.